 Pharmacy Technician program requires all applicants to complete an informal interview with the lead instructor during the application process based on the regulations of the accrediting body.

-Practical Nursing program requires all applicants to take the TEAS or other WDT admissions test and complete other requirements.
-An annual deadline is established for applications.
+Practical Nursing program requires all applicants to take the TEAS test and complete other requirements.

 Surgical Technology program requires all applicants to take the HOBET test and complete other requirements.
-An annual deadline is established for applications.

 ACCEPTANCE